alextes/next-boilerplate/docs/question-and-input.md

 * Depends a bit on the above.
 If we use the styleguide including the JavaScript we may want to use a very basic setup, just plain old js dom manipulation?

 # Success Indicators
+* Have something cool to show.
+* Be able to launch before October.